 However, it is not a pleasant experience to have.
-You go through the usual feelings of confusion, panic, disbelief, and feel utterly let down by Google.
-But, here are top 10 reasons you may be losing organic website traffic, so you’ll know where to start checking first.
+You go through the usual feelings of confusion, panic, and disbelief, and feel utterly let down by Google.
+But, here are the top 10 reasons you may be losing organic website traffic, so you’ll know where to start checking first.

 Algorithm changes Organic Website Traffic down

-Google is constantly updating its algorithms, changing, tweaking, making sure the end results for the customers are increasingly improving.
+Google is constantly updating its algorithms, changing, tweaking, and making sure the end results for the customers are increasingly improving.
 The bad news is that Google does not announce the update or the change, so it is up to you to try to figure out what happened.

 Luckily, there are tools to diagnose website traffic loss, allowing you to see the timestamp your website traffic started declining, then you can check the date Google updated its algorithm.

 The same keywords that have been relevant years ago are not the same ones that are searched today.
 If your website has been online for a number of years, your old posts may not be as relevant today as they may have been back in the day.
 Google’s natural language comprehension has been improved substantially, so that a more natural language can be typed in, and you will get results.
 If you keep your content in plain language, it will be easier to rank up.